IRJIT: A Simple, Online, Information Retrieval Approach for Just-In-Time Software Defect Prediction: Discussion

-To avoid evaluating on data that has not received its correct labels, we leave a gap between our training and test sets while evaluating all projects except OpenStack and Qt.
-OpenStack and Qt dataset was curated by following strict quality criteria which accounts for such problems.
-For remaining projects, we chose a gap interval following recommendations of prior work ~\cite{yan2020JIT}\cite{tan2015online}\cite{ISSTA2021}\cite{cabral2019class}.
-This gap means we waste some of the data that could be useful to our models leading to an underestimate of performance for both IRJIT and JITLine.

-\subsubsection{\textbf{Reliance on SZZ}}
+\subsubsection{Reliance on SZZ}

 We rely on SZZ algorithm to obtain the ground truth dataset for evaluation.
 We as part of the software engineering community are aware of the shortcomings of SZZ algorithm that it only identifies large defects that get reported to the issue tracking system and therefore are important enough to be fixed.
-Other kinds of datasets such as ManySStuBs4J~\cite{manysstubs} are not widely available so we had to rely on SZZ for data extraction.
-In the area of defect prediction, researchers commonly rely on SZZ e.g., it was used to extract OpenStack and Qt dataset and the recent JIT work ~\cite{ISSTA2021}\cite{pornprasit2021jitline}\cite{cabral2019class}\cite{tabassum2020investigation} also used SZZ.
+Other kinds of datasets such as ManySStuBs4J~\cite{manysstubs} are not widely available so we rely on a dataset extracted with the help of SZZ.
+In the area of defect prediction, researchers commonly rely on SZZ e.g., it was used to extract the datasets in recent JIT studies ~\cite{ISSTA2021,pornprasit2021jitline,cabral2019class,tabassum2020investigation}.
 We therefore think that it is out of the scope of our paper to design a new way of identifying buggy commits.
-Instead, we implore the software engineering community to come together and take up the challenge of improving the accuracy of SZZ algorithm or to propose new ways of identifying representative buggy commits.
+Instead, we implore the software engineering community to come together and take up the challenge of improving the accuracy of SZZ algorithm or propose new ways of identifying representative buggy commits.